Huawei asks U.S. court to declare defense bill 'unconstitutional'

 HONG KONG (Reuters) - China’s Huawei Technologies Co Ltd has filed a motion for summary judgment in its lawsuit against the U.S. government, according to a court filing in the United States, in the telecoms equipment maker’s latest attempt to fight sanctions from Washington that threaten to push it out of global markets.

-The motion filed late Tuesday in the U.S. District Court for the Eastern District of Texas asks to declare the 2019 National Defense Authorization Act (NDAA) unconstitutional, in an update to the lawsuit against the act that the Chinese company started in March.
+The motion, filed late Tuesday in the U.S. District Court for the Eastern District of Texas, asks it to declare the 2019 National Defense Authorization Act (NDAA) unconstitutional in an update to the lawsuit brought by the telecommunications equipment maker in March.

 The NDAA bill, passed into law by the U.S. Congress last summer, places a broad ban on federal agencies and their contractors from using Huawei equipment on national security grounds, citing the company’s ties with the Chinese government.